 Our Occupational Medicine Residency Training Program at the Icahn School of Medicine at Mount Sinai is a two-year combined academic/practicum experience accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The clinical component is based at The Mount Sinai Hospital Selikoff Centers for Occupational Health.

-Our goal is to provide you, the clinically trained physician, with a comprehensive clinical and research experience, and prepare you to address complex problems in Occupational and Environmental Medicine.
+Our goal is to provide you, the clinically trained physician, with a comprehensive clinical, cross-disciplinary, and research experience, and prepare you to address complex problems in Occupational and Environmental Medicine.

-The Selikoff clinic has long been recognized for its pioneering leadership and expertise in the field of occupational medicine in such areas as asbestos and lead toxicity, and more recently in understanding and treating the complex health effects of the World Trade Center disaster.
+The Selikoff Centers for Occupational Health have long been recognized for their pioneering leadership and expertise in the field of occupational medicine in such areas as asbestos and lead toxicity, and more recently in understanding and treating the complex health effects of the World Trade Center disaster.
 We offer an extensive clinical, research, and administrative training curriculum that has placed our graduates in positions of responsibility and achievement in occupational medicine, and continues to train leaders in the field.